111 #swissaiweeks #bern

 Again focusing on the use of the new Swiss LLM, which states as one of it's main features a strong linguistic ability, the challenge here was to build a RAG with new multilingual references.
 This team really applied itself to feed in new data from the Tibetan language, working with Unicode text that they got out of a large spreadsheet (open data available on GitHub), or other resources found online.
 They prepared this to create a chatbot for language learners.

 The team used the Apertus 8B local model, finding that it works no less well than the 70B for the specific requirements of their app.
 They tested various configurations including local deployment, showing the edge computing potential of more lightweight (and less energy-intensive!)
 AI models.
-Their demo using Streamlit was tested with excellent effect live in the hackathon presentation.
-A screencast will be available on their project page.
+Their demo using a Streamlit frontend was demonstrated live in the hackathon presentation.
+A screencast is available on their project page.

 Recording from 1:06:00